SNF - Rezessive Mutationen Rind

 - Institute Resource-efficient agricultural production systems

-- Research unit Livestock systems and horse care
+- Research unit Livestock and Horses

 - Funding organisation SNSF